14 Wise Words From Sanskrit & Their Meanings | Yogic Philosophy

 Satya describes the virtue of being truthful and honest, not just in speech but also in actions and thought.
 One of the five Yamas (foundational ethical principles) in yogic philosophy, satya encourages honesty not only outwardly towards others, but also inwardly.

 So, to live by satya is to hold true understanding of the world and situations internally.
-Rather than allowing emotions, ego, desire or aversions to mislead you, satya encourages you to use mindfully discernment to be honest with yourself, too.
+Rather than allowing emotions, ego, desire or aversions to mislead you, satya encourages you to use mindful discernment to be honest with yourself, too.

 yogajala break 1000 × 40 px